FrankHB/YSLib/Tools/SHBuild/Readme.en-US.txt

 ﻿== Tool: simple host build
-This is a command line tool for recursively call native complier to generate binary files.
+This is a command line tool to generate binary files by recursively scanning source directories and then calling backends (i.e. compiler driver or archiver).
 The output can be object/archive/executable files.

 = Precondition